sara-sabr/ITStrategy/_pages/en/esdc-it-strategy.md

 The use of technology in service delivery is re-iterated as part of the [Treasury Board (TB) new Policy on Service and Digital](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32603).

 In supporting departments towards the transition to Digital Government, TB Secretariat (TBS) established a set of [10 digital standards](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32603) and a [digital operations strategic plan](https://www.canada.ca/en/government/system/digital-government/digital-operations-strategic-plan-2018-2022.html) that contains 79 actions.
-Because of ESDC's citizen-focus mandate, it is heavily engaged in those digital operation actions.
+Due to ESDC's citizen-focus mandate, it is heavily engaged in those digital operation actions.
 For example, the [OneGC vision and Omni Channel Digital Strategy](https://gccollab.ca/groups/profile/154708/enonegc-ungcfrungc) contains 14 cluster groups where ESDC either leads or is an active participant in each one.

 Internally within ESDC, the Innovation, Information and Technology Branch (IITB) established a 2019-2022 IT Plan, called the [IITB Way Forward](http://dialogue/grp/IITB-DGIIT-Gov-New-Nouveau/Documents/Departmental%20IMIT%20Plan/19-20%20Plans/IITB%20Moving%20Forward%20v2.docx), containing 26 service improvement and modernization activities to improve its Information Management/Information Technology (IM/IT) service offerings.